Wednesday, 29 February 2012

 Looking at the broken heart of my son before me causes me to stop, and the brokenness of all this world hurts me.
 We start this lesson young.
 How do I explain this when I wrestle with this myself?

 Isn't this the lesson we need to learn and live over and over again.
 In this broken world we forgive because we are forgiven.
 How can I accept grace if I can't give grace?
 What does living a grace filled life look and feel like?
-We forgive, because there is a liberating joy in knowing we are forgiven, that we are renewed and that the mess of it all can be turned to something good.
+We forgive, because there is a liberating joy in it, that the mess of it all can be turned to something good.
 It's simple - I need to be forgiven and receive grace therefore I give grace and forgive.

 Friday, 3 February 2012